Total Pageviews

 I took advantage of the lighting to get this cool silhouette picture of my group

-I liked how they placed the LED lights within the chambers to get some great photos
+I liked how they placed the LED lights within the five man-made chambers to get some great photos

-Langjokull is the second largest glacier in Europe & as your walking inside it
+Langjokull is the second largest glacier in Europe and your able to explore inside it

-Yes there is a Church inside the glacier & you can get married here
+Yes there is a church inside the glacier and you can get married here, with such good acoustics that this room has also been used for music performances plus recordings

 This natural crevasse will always be my favorite memory